FedericoPonzi/Horust/README.md

 Horust is an supervisor system written in rust and designed to be run in containers.

+# Table of contents
+* Goals
+* Usage
+* Maintaier
+* Contributing
+* License

 ## Goals:
-* Supervisioning: A full fledge supervisor system, designed to be used in containers.
+* Supervision: A full fledge supervisor system, designed to be used in containers.
-* Init: Use Horust as your init system.
+* Init system: Use Horust as your init system.
-* Understandability: the code aims to be clear and obivous.
-Easy to understand, easy to maintain.
+* Understandability: The code should be easy to understand and easy to modify.
+* Rock solid: You should be able to trust your favorite egyptian God.

 ## Status
-This should be considered Alpha software.
-Please check [Contributing](CONTRIBUTING.md) if you want to join the development.
+At this point, this should be considered Alpha software.
+Check [Contributing](CONTRIBUTING.md) if you want to join the development.

 ## How to use it
 1. Define your services inside `/etc/horust/services/`.